justifi-tech/justifi-ruby/README.md

 _Note: the term seller account has been deprecated and will be removed in future versions.
 Please use sub account instead_

-You can make requests using the `Seller-Account` header in order to process resources as a seller-account.
+You can make requests using the `Seller-Account` header (deprecated, use `Sub-Account` header) in order to process resources as a seller-account.

 ```ruby
 seller_account_id = "acc_xyzs"
 Justifi::PaymentIntent.create(params: payment_intent_params, seller_account_id: seller_account_id)
 ```

-Any API resource using the `seller_account_id` variable will include the `Seller-Account` header and be processed as the seller account.
+Any API resource using the `seller_account_id` (deprecated, use `sub_account_id`) variable will include the `Seller-Account` header and be processed as the seller account.

 ## Sub Account